Applying to the BAS in IT networking - cybersecurity

 STEP 4 - Pay application fee

 You must pay a non-refundable fee of $50 in order to apply to the BAS in IT networking - cybersecurity program.
 Your application will not be processed until this fee has been received.
-Download the applicant fee form for instructions on how to pay the fee.

 Note: The fee is non-refundable.
 If you are not admitted to this program with your initial application, there will be no refund of the fee.